TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/About.rst

 .. **Basic principles**

 * :ref:`basic-principles` begins with an
-  overview of the concepts of object oriented programming, which are essential for working with Extbase.
-After that, we dive into Domain-Driven Design, a programming paradigm which is a core principle of Extbase.
-After that, you'll learn the design pattern Model-View-Controller, which is the technical basis of every Extbase Extension.
-Finally, the chapter explains Test-Driven Development to the reader.
+  overview of object-oriented programming concepts, which are essential for working with Extbase.
+After that, we dive into domain-driven design, a programming paradigm that is a core principle of Extbase.
+After that, you'll learn the design pattern model-view-controller, which is the technical basis of every Extbase Extension.
+Finally, the chapter explains test-driven development to the reader.

 .. **Journey through the Blog Example**

 * :ref:`The-Blog-Example`
-  should give you a feeling how the concepts from chapter 2 are implemented in Extbase.
+  should give you a feeling of how the concepts from chapter 2 are implemented in Extbase.
 Based on a provided example extension, we explain how a blog post is created and progresses through various stages until it is displayed.